- Last Updated: March 25 2014

 - Throughout the process, the GPO partnership coordinator will interface with the prospective partner and will coordinate between GPO and your institution.

-- The partner institution(s) and GPO usually formalize their partnership through a Memorandum of Understanding (MOU).
-While GPO and the partner institution(s) will determine the exact requirements for the MOU based on the nature of the project, MOUs for content and service partnerships have a similar structure.
+- The partner institution(s) and GPO usually formalize their partnership through a Letter of Agreement (LOA).
+While GPO and the partner institution(s) will determine the exact requirements for the LOA based on the nature of the project, LOAs for content and service partnerships have a similar structure.

 Prominently display your partnership status with GPO on your Web site or in printed educational and public relations materials you develop.
 GPO's partners may use the logo that GPO has developed for the partnership program.
 This logo not only establishes the partnership as one of importance, but serves as an indirect way to promote the partnership itself to any who view the product.